-The stable marriage problem (SM) (Gusfield and Irving, 1989) is a well-known problem of matching the elements of two sets.
+The stable marriage problem (SM) [9] is a well-known problem of matching the elements of two sets.
 It is called the stable marriage problem since the standard formulation is in terms of men and women, and the matching is interpreted in terms of a set of marriages.
-Given n men and nwomen, where each person expresses a strict ordering over the members of the opposite sex, the problem is to match the men to the women so that there are no two people of opposite sex who would both rather be matched with each other than their current partners.
+Given n men and n women, where each person expresses a strict ordering over the members of the opposite sex, the problem is to match the men to the women so that there are no two people of opposite sex who would both rather be matched with each other than their current partners.
 If there are no such people, all the marriages are said to be stable.
-In (Gale and Shapley, 1962) Gale and Shapley proved that it is always possible to find a matching that makes all marriages stable, and provided a polynomial time algorithm which can be used to find one of two extreme stable marriages, the so-called male-optimal or female-optimal solutions.
-The Gale-Shapley algorithm has been used in many real-life scenarios (Roth, 2008), such as in matching hospitals to resident doctors (Roth, 1984; Irving, 1998), medical students to hospitals, sailors to ships (Liebowitz and Simien, 2005), primary school students to secondary schools (Teo et al., 2001), as well as in market trading (Tesfatsion, 1998).
+In [4] Gale and Shapley proved that it is always possible to find a matching that makes all marriages stable, and provided a polynomial time algorithm which can be used to find one of two extreme stable marriages, the so-called male-optimal or female-optimal solutions.
+The Gale-Shapley algorithm has been used in many real-life scenarios [20], such as in matching hospitals to resident doctors [19], medical students to hospitals, sailors to ships [13], primary school students to secondary schools [21], as well as in market trading.

 In the classical stable marriage problem, both men and women express a strict preference order over the members of the other sex in a qualitative way.
 Here we consider stable marriage problems with weighted preferences.
 In such problems each man (resp., woman) provides a score for each woman (resp., man).
 Stable marriage problems with weighted preferences are interesting since they are more expressive than the classical stable marriage problems, since in classical stable marriage problem a man (resp., a woman) cannot express how much he (resp., she) prefers a certain woman (resp., man).
 Moreover, they are useful in some real-life situations where it is more natural to express scores, that can model notions such as profit or cost, rather than a qualitative preference ordering.
 In this context, we define new notions of stability and optimality, we compare such notions with the classical ones, and we show algorithms to find marriages which are stable and/or optimal according to these notions.
 While expressivity increases by adopting weighted preferences, we show that in most cases the desired solutions can be found by adapting existing algorithms for the classical stable marriage problem.
+We also investigate manipulation issues in our framework.
+More precisely, we adapt the classical notion of manipulation to our context and we show that in some cases the procedures which return the new kinds of stable marriage are manipulable.